wahid14k/wahid14k/README.md

 - 👋 Hi, I’m @wahid14k
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning react & node js
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me !
+You can find me in your mind

 <!---
 wahid14k/wahid14k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.